The biggest challenge is not to find the right answers, but to ask the right questions.

 If you are considering using an eCommerce platform for your B2B business, you are probably overwhelmed with questions.
 In this blog post, we will be addressing some FAQs about B2B eCommerce platforms, so the process of adopting an eCommerce platform does not feel like trying to catch a fish with your bare hands: slippery, frustrating, and more difficult than it seems.

-Why sell on a B2B eCommerce platform?
+FAQ 1: Sell on a B2B eCommerce platform?
+Why?

 This is an easy one: A B2B ecommerce platform can open many doors leading to many good places.
 It could get you new business opportunities, expand your market reach, lower your overall costs and help you make better sales.
 In other words, more chances, more time and more money.